pearls-lab/pearls-lab.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-UCSD, Department of Computer Science and Engineering
+subtitle: <a href='https://cse.ucsd.edu/'>UCSD, Department of Computer Science and Engineering</a>.

 profile:
-  align: right
+  align: centers
   image: pearls-placeholder.jpg
   image_circular: false # crops the image to make it circular
   more_info: >